-Rule 2002-4 NOTICE OF PETITION FOR RECOGNITION IN CHAPTER 15 CASE
+Rule 2002-4 NOTICE OF PETITION FOR RECOGNITION IN CHAPTER 15 CASE New August 1, 2013

-A foreign representative commencing a chapter 15 case must forthwith submit a proposed scheduling order, provide notice required by Bankruptcy Rule 2002(q)(1) in accordance with the terms of that scheduling order, and file proof of service in accordance with Local Bankruptcy Rule 9078-1.
+A foreign representative commencing a chapter 15 case must forthwith give the submit a proposed scheduling order, provide notice required by Bankruptcy Rule 2002(q)(1) in accordance with the terms of that scheduling order, and must-file proof of service in accordance with Local Bankruptcy Rule 9078-1.
 In addition to the information required under Bankruptcy Rule 2002(q), the notice must include a statement that, at the hearing, the Court may order the scheduling of a case management conference to consider the efficient administration of the case.